villano-lab/nrCascadeSim/docs/source/03_Libraries.rst

 ---------------

 This header has the prototypes for the functions that generate the statistical realizations of each cascade by Monte-Carlo simulation.
-The structures and functions prototyped inside this header are in the table below:
+The structures and functions related to our data structures are prototyped in the table below:

 .. role:: C(code)
    :language: C